Manas303-debug/HandwrittenDigitRecognition/README.md

 # HandwrittenDigitRecognition
-I tried the Hello World! of machine lear ning, just for practice purposes,
+I tried the Hello World! of machine learning, just for practice purposes,

 Action plan:
 1. We loaded the train, test and validation Data